 The overall picture isn’t helped by a cramped interior and an awkward driving position, nor do the reflections of owners we’ve surveyed over reliability and build quality inspire much confidence – although residual values are holding up well.

 Only available as a five-door, the Giulietta is as striking as you’d expect an Alfa Romeo to be, featuring neat design touches such as the firm’s famous triangular grille, hidden rear door handles and LED taillights.

-There are six different trim levels to choose from starting with the entry-level Progressions model.
+There are eight different trim levels to choose from starting with the entry-level Progression model and the Business Edition.
 Next up is the sporty Sprint specification, with the walk up to the top of the range QV Line model (excluding the Quadrifoglio Verde hot hatchback) completed by the Sport Speciale, Distinctive, Exclusive and Collezione versions.
 There are seven power units on offer in the mainstream Giulietta range: three petrol and three diesel.
 The petrols are all 1.4 MultiAir turbos, offering 119bhp, 148bhp and 168bhp – and the higher-powered version is also available with Alfa’s TCT twin-clutch automatic transmission.
 (If you really want to push the boat out the ‘Green Cloverleaf’ hot hatch comes with a 238bhp 1.7-litre petrol.)

-Depending on trim level, Alfa offers a 105bhp 1.6 JTDm-2 turbodiesel, or a choice of 2.0-litre units, including a 148bhp engine and a more powerful 172bhp unit that comes with a six-speed TCT gearbox only.
+Depending on trim level, Alfa offers a 119bhp 1.6 JTDm-2 MultiJet turbodiesel, or a choice of 2.0-litre units, including a 148bhp engine and a more powerful 173bhp unit that comes with a six-speed TCT gearbox only.